1.6 Billion People Affected: Signs, Causes & Treatment of Iron Deficiency Anemia

 - Protein

-Lack of these nutrients causes the formation of smaller red blood cells which are pale and have a decreased oxygen carrying capacity hence anemia.
+Lack of these nutrients causes the formation of lower red blood cells which are pale and have a decreased oxygen carrying capacity hence anemia causes.

 Cut off levels of Hemoglobin in human body (WHO Standard)